DaviLucasll/demo/README.md

 # DEMO
 	* Learning GITHUB
-	* Learning how to connect local repositorie to GITHUB
+	* Learning how to connect local repositories to GITHUB